- Arthur Miller:

-The Crucible is also popular, especially with the the generation that lived through the Cultural Revolution.
-Arthur Miller wrote that he had learned to expect to hear that it was being performed in countries where either a dangerously authoritarian administration seemed to be on its way, or one had just been overthrown.
-He was accused of being a Dirty Commie in the 60's.
+- The Crucible is also popular in China, especially with the the generation that lived through the Cultural Revolution.
+Arthur Miller wrote that he had learned to expect to hear that it was being performed in countries where a dangerously authoritarian administration either seemed to be on its way or had just been overthrown.

-Starlight Express was probably Andrew Lloyd Webber's least impressive work, yet is still running today in Germany.
+- Starlight Express was probably Andrew Lloyd Webber's least impressive work, yet is still running today in Germany.
 They specially built a theatre just for Starlight Express in Bochum, including race tracks on three levels on stage as well as two looping through the audience.
 It would be really weird to stage anything else there.
-Panorama can be viewed here.
-(Requires Java, "Hohe Auflösung" = high resolution, "Niedrige Auflösung" = low resolution.)
+A panorama of the theatre can be viewed here.

-Dinner for One is a British vaudeville which is obscure at best in the United Kingdom where it hasn't been shown on TV even once but a Cult Classic in many European countries, starting with Germany where it has been aired by just about every PBS station each New Year's Eve since 1972.
+- Dinner for One is a British vaudeville, which is obscure at best in the United Kingdom, where it has not been shown on TV even once, but a Cult Classic in many European countries, starting with Germany where it has been aired by just about every PBS station each New Year's Eve since 1972.